 The first step in achieving effective allergy relief is determining which elements are causing your allergies.
-When you visit Charleston Allergy & Asthma, your allergist will perform a thorough patient history and physical exam.
+When you visit Charleston Allergy & Asthma, your board-certified allergist will perform a thorough patient history and physical exam.
 Based on your history, the allergy specialist will administer a skin test/allergy test to determine specifically what you are allergic to.
 Allergy testing is safe and effective for adults and children of all ages.

-Based on your allergist’s knowledge on how to interpret the test and overall assessment, a treatment plan will be presented to you.
+Based on your board-certified allergist’s knowledge on how to interpret the test and overall assessment, a treatment plan will be presented to you.
 Treatment options may include avoidance measures, medications, and allergy immunotherapy (shots or oral tablets).
 The most effective therapy, allergy immunotherapy is the one treatment option which can permanently decrease a person’s allergies.

 A board-certified allergist has specialized training and expertise in diagnosing and treating allergies and asthma.
 Our allergists will work with you to develop an individualized treatment plan that works best for you.
 Fortunately, most allergy sufferers can find excellent relief with the right treatment plan.

 Don’t wait any longer to start improving your quality of life.
 Schedule an appointment today!